 Any time high pressure is involved in a system, safety must be a priority.
 This system is very safe if the instructions and common sense are followed.
 Modifying the system with components that are not rated for high operating pressure can be dangerous.
 All of our products are pressure rated and tested before they are sold to ensure safety.
 Caution should always be taken when connecting air and water hoses and blowing out the system.

-All returns must be received by BYSS within 30 days of the original ship date.
+Backyard Snowstorm has a standard 30-day return policy.
 The customer will be responsible for the outgoing shipping and return shipping cost plus a 10% restocking charge.
 All items must be returned in “near-new” condition.
-If items are damaged, or show significant wear or abuse, we reserve the right to discount the return further.
+If items are damaged, or show significant wear or abuse, Backyard Snowstorm reserves the right to discount the return further.

-We warranty all BYSS items for 2 years.
-If any item has manufacturing or assembly defects, or shipping damage, we will replace the defective/damaged item with like components.
+Backyard Snowstorm products are covered under a 2 year limited warranty.
+If any item has manufacturing defects, assembly defects, or shipping damage, we will repair or replace the damaged items.
 The warranty covers damage or failure due to normal operation and conditions.
-If required, we will pay for shipping the item(s) to our Utah based facility for repairs and return shipping to the customer.
+If required, the customer will pay for shipping the item(s) to our Utah-based facility for repairs.
+Backyard Snowstorm will cover return shipping to the customer.
 Items will not be replaced if they show excessive wear or abuse, or if the system has been altered by the user, or if the system has been operated outside of its design parameters (for example connecting a 3500 psi pressure washer at twice the flow of the designed package).